ImNotJ/groceries/README.md

 The Grocery Prices Project is a comprehensive tool designed to track and analyze the prices of common household groceries from three major stores: Wegmans, Walmart, and Aldi.
 This project leverages web scraping, data cleaning, and a Streamlit app to present the data in an accessible and informative manner.
 The project aims to provide insights into price trends, inflation, and the Consumer Price Index (CPI) for groceries.

-The app is deployed at [https://grocery-prices.streamlit.app/](https://grocery-prices.streamlit.app/).
+The app is deployed at [https://grocery-prices.streamlit.app/](https://grocery-prices.streamlit.app/) deployed using GitHub Actions with a continuous integration and deployment pipeline on the Streamlit Cloud.

 ## Table of Contents